Introducing Benjamin T. Jealous, 35, the new and youngest President of the NAACP.

 Jealous received key support from NAACP board Chairman Julian Bond.

 Besides his wealth of accomplishments, what caught my eye about Jealous was not his age.
 It was the fact that he was once a key player in African-American media as the former executive director of the National Newspaper Publishers Association/ Black Press of America (NNPA).
-The NNPA is
+The NNPA is the largest association of publishers of black-oriented newspapers in the country with over 200-black owned papers under its umbrella.

 It will be interesting to see if the NAACP will take a new position on issues from the substantive (felon voting rights) to the silly (burying the N-word) because of Jealous' generation perspective.
 Highly doubtful considering the organization is still controlled by its board, rank and file memberships and individual chapters.